Coding-Forge/FabricMonitorPublic/README.md

 # Introduction
 This project looks to take advantage of all the work put into the original Power BI Monitor application and port it to Fabric.
 This project has several components including a means of containerizing the application and for those enthusiasts that like to use Jupyter Notebooks a whole section is devoted to "BUILDING" the application but using notebooks.

+**NOTE**
+The application was written using Python 3.10.13 and has successfully been tested up through Python 3.12.2.
+It is recommended that you install Python 3.12 however you may use Python 3.10.13.

 # Getting Started

 What you need to do to use this application